coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 Where `my-desktop-app` is the name you want to give to your project hence you can replace this with any name of your choosing.

 Running this command will take you through an interactive installation process.
-You can simply hit enter to all questions to accept the defaults asides the areas where it asks you about tests, to this you type `n` to decline as we won't be writing tests in this exercise.
+You can simply hit enter to all questions to accept the defaults asides the areas where it asks you about tests and linting, to this you type `n` to decline as we won't be writing tests in this exercise.
 At some point you will be asked if you want to use `electron-builder` or `electron-packager`, simply go with `electron-builder`.

 After responding to all the questions in the installation process a new `electron-vue` project is scaffolded for you.
 Go into your new project by running `cd my-desktop-app`.